 The Origins of Dangerous Harping

-The songstress's troubled relationship with her home town created enough tension to make her explore the image of the harp presented in Ireland.
-The reality of her childhood attending school on the Falls Road, during the troubles versus the romantic image of the harp was a massive contradiction.
+The story has it that Ursula Burns was born on a burning bus in Belfast in 1970.
+That is not true, however, the songstress's troubled relationship with her home town created enough tension to make her explore the image of the harp in romantic Ireland compared with the reality of her childhood during the troubles.

-In 1995 when Ursula started to play she observed the only methods for learning were traditional and classical.
+In 1995 when Ms Burns started to play, the only methods for learning were traditional and classical.
+But this musician wanted to create her own path.
+So began an epic journey.

-With an artistic vision, she decided to explore the stereotypical image of the harp.
-The starting point was to create a hybrid style of playing by fusing elements of Paraguayan and Celtic techniques.
-This resulted in her unique style with a focus on self-expression.
-This innovative approach allowed Ursula to play in new musical territories and push the boundaries to where no harp had gone before.
+With an artistic vision, she decided to deconstruct the image of the harp through songwriting and innovative performances.
+Over time, she developed her style of playing.
+Fusing elements of Paraguayan and Celtic techniques.
+This resulted in her flamboyant technique with a focus on self-expression.
+This approach allowed Ursula to play in new musical territories and push the boundaries to where no harp had gone before.

-With her wild style of harping, Ursula embarked on a journey that took the harp to unexpected places.
-She ventured into the realms of circus and theatre, infusing her music with storytelling, composition and performance.
+With her wild style, Ursula embarked on a journey that took the harp to unexpected places.
+She ventured into the realms of circus and theatre, infusing her music with storytelling, composition, and performance.
 Ursula accidentally embraced the world of comedy by winning the Irish Musical Comedy Awards with her song "It Does not Rock" and subsequently developed her modern act.
-Incorporating harping skills, performance and wit to entertain audiences with her one-woman shows and comedic performances.
+She incorporated harping skills, performance, and wit to entertain audiences with her one-woman shows and comedic performances.

 The Dangerous Harpist played venues and locations where harps were rarely seen or heard before.
-From Flee Pits to The Albert Hall, Palladium and Apollo theatres.
-She played unconventional performance spaces such as yurts, circus tents, and homemade theatres!
+From Flee Pits to burning fire escapes.
+From black taxis to The Albert Hall.
+The Palladium, Apollo and every size venue you can imagine.
+She also played unconventional stages in yurts, circus tents, and homemade theatres!
 In 2020, to maintain her self-employed status, she created Ireland's smallest mobile travelling venue The Cloud Truck Theatre, which still tours the UK and Ireland.

 Ursula embraced the challenge of bringing her unique musical vision to worldwide audiences.
 From flying harps to figureheads, she went unconventionally everywhere with her harp.

-Through her artistic exploration, songwriting, performance, comedy and one-woman shows, Ursula Burns demonstrated its versatility and adaptability across genres and mediums.
+Through artistic exploration, songwriting, performance, comedy and one-woman shows, Ursula Burns demonstrated the instrument's versatility and adaptability across genres and mediums.
 Surprisingly, what she discovered had roots in the past.

 On her 30th anniversary of breaking all the rules, Burns wanted to tip the hat to the bardic tradition of old.
 In the 1600s, Elizabeth 1st decreed to